MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/issues-and-workarounds.md

 ## Power Apps component framework Datasets getValue by property alias doesn't work

-Power Apps component framework dataset API's getValue function only searches record by the dataset column name and not the property alias set in the manifest.
+Power Apps component framework dataset API's getValue function only searches rows by the dataset column name and not the property alias set in the manifest.
 Attempting to get value by property alias will return an empty value.

 **Workaround**